bitrise-io/devcenter/_articles/reviews/deploying-an-ios-app.md

    The Step will store the path of the exported .ipa file in the $BITRISE_IPA_PATH environment variable.
 4. Add the `Deploy to iTunes Connect` Step to your workflow.
 5. Fill the required inputs.
    * **Either the app's Apple ID or its Bundle ID is a required input**.
 One of the two must be provided.

-   * If you set the `Submit for Review` to `true`, the Step will wait for your submission to be processed on iTunes Connect and then submit the given version of the app for review
+   * If you set the `Submit for Review` to `true`, the Step will wait for your submission to be processed on iTunes Connect and then submit the given version of the app for review.
    * The default value of the `Skip App Version Update` input is `No`.
 Change it only if you [incremented the app version](/builds/build-numbering-and-app-versioning/) in another way.
    * If you use an iTunes Connect account that is linked to multiple teams, provide either a **Team ID** or a **Team name**!
 6. Start a build.

 If all goes well, your app will be submitted to iTunes Connect and you can distribute it via Testflight or via the App Store!